§ When he

 defecation may have lost some of its power to shock, but the

 passage is still arresting, even disturbing.
-And getting the
+Getting the novel

-novel published (by Sylvia Beach in Paris) was not the end of
+published by Sylvia Beach, in Paris, was not the end of Joyce's

-Joyce's troubles.
-He still faced bans, confiscations, and
+troubles.
+He still faced bans, confiscations, and immolations in

-immolations, and more than a decade passed before an American
+the UK and the US, and more than a decade passed before an

 Thanks to John Glendening for pointing out, in a personal

-communication, that "Print anything now" applies to what Bloom
+communication, that "Print anything now" applies not only to